SDC-TeamMidna/Midna-QA/README.md

 The goal of this project was to redesign the back end API service for an e-commerce web app, transforming it from a monolothic to a horizontally scalable, microservices based system architecture.

 The metrics to achieve were:
-  - a minimum query speed, per endpoint, of less than 100ms
+  - A minimum query speed, per endpoint, of less than 100ms
   - 1000 requests per second, while maintaining 100ms response, with an error rate at most 1% under load

 The metrics achieved were:
-  - query speeds, per endpoint of < 17ms
+  - Query speeds, per endpoint of < 17ms
   - Near3000 requests per second, error rate of 0%